Unidocs1/sphinx_repo_manager/docs/source/index.rst

 Development Cost
 ^^^^^^^^^^^^^^^^

 Budget constraints are a major challenge.
-Many platforms overpromise but underdeliver, leading to hidden costs and additional development work.
+Many platforms over-promise but under-deliver, leading to hidden costs and additional development work.
 With Xsolla Backend, you get a platform engineered to meet the highest AAA standards.
 Our source-available approach ensures you have full control and flexibility to customize as needed.